colelawrence/decipad/apps/docs/docs/data-organization/lists.md

 ## A list must be coherent

-You cannot have lists that contain different types of elements.
+Lists cannot contain different types of elements.
 Here are some examples of non-valid lists:

 ```deci live
 [true, "that"]
 ==> This operation requires a boolean and a string was entered
 ```

-If numbers have units, they must be the same:
+Units on lists must be consistent:

 ```deci live
 [1 orange, 2 pears]